-I wouldn’t really blame people who chose this moment to give up on the show (or at least its Joker), but trust me when I say third time will be the charm for ol’ Mistah J. Good thing too, since we’re only one episode away from his next appearance.
+I couldn’t really blame anyone that decides this is the last chance they’ll give this show (or at least its Joker), but trust me when I say third time will be the charm for ol’ Mistah J. Good thing too, since his next go-round is only one episode away.

 Next: The Penguin flies again, a new Dark Knight rises in Gotham, and we confront the deadliest Bat-foe yet: reality TV.